Ultra Memory-Efficient On-FPGA Training of Transformers via Tensor-Compressed Optimization: Background

 \subsection{Tensor-Compressed Neural Network}

-Tensor decomposition has been widely adopted to reduce the model size in various neural networks \cite{yang2017tensor, ye2018learning,novikov2015tensorizing, hawkins2022towards,hawkins2021bayesian, ma2019tensorized}.
+Tensor decomposition has been widely adopted to train compressed neural networks from-scratch \cite{yang2017tensor, ye2018learning,novikov2015tensorizing, hawkins2022towards,hawkins2021bayesian, ma2019tensorized}.
 Among the various low-rank tensor formats, TT and TTM are the most widely used due to their exceptional accuracy, orders of magnitude compression ratios, and straightforward data structures \cite{novikov2015tensorizing, wang2020compressing, wang2021nonlinear, yang2023quantization, yang2024comera}.
-In this work, we mainly use TT to compress the weight matrices and TTM to compress the embedding table for efficient transformer training.
+In this work, we extend tensor-compressed training to transformer architectures, primarily using TT to compress the weight matrices and TTM to compress the embedding table.

 We consider the weight matirx $\mat{W}\in \mathbb{R}^{M\times N}$ in a linear layer.
 Assume $ {M=\prod_i^d {m_i}}$ and ${N=\prod_i^d {n_i}}$, and we reshape the matrix $\mat{W}$ into an order-$2d$ tensor $\ten{W}\in \mathbb{R}^{m_1 \times ... \times m_d\times n_1 \times ... \times n_d}$.
 With TT decomposition, we can represent $\ten{W}$ with TT cores $\{\ten{G}_k\}_{k=1}^{2d}$ as